Linda The Writer

 Moon Pies was first published in IdeaGems Magazine's Adventures for the Average Woman in Apriil, 2011.
 Download a copy of Moon Pies on smashwords at http://www.smashwords.com/books/view/90093

-Here’s what’s in store for you:
+Here’s a sample of what’s in store for you:

-Carrie Saunders’ typical day as an ambitious, New York criminal attorney was about to change when her last appointment of the day shows up at her office.
+Carrie Saunders’ typical day as an ambitious, New York criminal attorney is about to change when her last appointment of the day shows up at her office.
 His simple question, “Do you know who Sal Giamano is?” makes her heart quicken and immediately turns her life upside down.(The Move to Cedar Springs - 2,755 words)

 AN UNASSUMING MAN